The 2025-2026 application period is now closed.

 Guidelines:

-• The budget is clear and provides all relevant information.
+- The budget must be clear and provide all relevant information.

 Questions?
 Email contactus@nyaeyc.org or call (518) 867-3517.